SunnyUnde/BigInt/README.md

 # BigInt
 BigInt data type for C++(header file).
 While solving problems with big numbers or which requires large computation in C++ one faces the issue of overflow.
 This type of overflow is not faced in languages like JAVA and PYTHON.
-This cod contains a similar data type which doesn't get overflow.
+This header file contains a similar data type which doesn't get overflow.

 It has all the operations of the type number.
 ## Funcanalites provided are: